 The three proposed projects are located in California's Imperial Valley.
 The region has a typical desert climate with hot, arid summers and cool, dry winters generating an average annual rainfall of two to four inches per year.
-Elevations within the BRGP, ENGP, and MBGP BSAs range between 232 to 213 feet below mean sea level.
+Elevations within the BRGP, ENGP, and MBGP BSAs range between 232 to 213 feet (71 to 65 meters) below mean sea level.